 Whether the root cause of an accident is careless vehicle operation, impatience with another driver, or downright aggressive driving leading to so-called road rage, the aftermath of a severe roadway collision can often lead to a trip to the emergency room, or worse.
 Frankly speaking, there is never a good excuse for bad driving that leads to an injury or death.
 While it can be said that many more traffic accidents are caused by passenger car drivers, commercial truckers themselves are not immune to the stresses and personal problems that can trigger an aggressive incident on the road.

-As professional trial attorneys experienced in personal injury claims, the legal staff at Lebowitz & Mzhen, LLC, is well aware of the downside to a bad traffic wreck, especially when it involves a commercial motor vehicle (CMV).
+As professional trial attorneys experienced in personal injury claims, the legal staff at Lebowitz & Mzhen Personal Injury Lawyers, is well aware of the downside to a bad traffic wreck, especially when it involves a commercial motor vehicle (CMV).
 While it may not be surprising that a handful of passenger car drivers make for very dangerous traffic situations from time to time due to aggressive actions behind the wheel, it is often surprising to observe a commercial motor vehicle operator driving in a hostile or aggressive fashion.
 Frankly, as motorists we all expect more professional behavior from truckers and other professional drivers.

 Throughout the U.S., many states have defined aggressive driving in terms of actions that involve a combination of two or more moving violations within a short period of time.
 Some traffic safety advocates believe that laws targeting a driver’s actions, specific intent or disregard for others on the roadway may be less exact than legal statutes that focus on driving behavior or specific traffic offenses.
 Some experts even suggest that law enforcement personnel would have a more difficult time charging a motorist with aggressive driving (such as road rage) because many of those observable actions are hard to distinguish from that of “basic” reckless driving.